rakutentech/ios-miniapp/README.md

 ### Custom parameters

-In order to load your MiniApp, you will have to use your own Host App ID and your subscription key.
-These can eiher be set in project configuration plist (RASApplicationIdentifier and RASProjectSubscriptionKey) or by taping the top right configuration icon in the example application.
+In order to load your MiniApp, you will have to use your own Host App ID and your Subscription key.
+These can either be set in project configuration plist (RASApplicationIdentifier, RASProjectSubscriptionKey) or by taping the top right configuration icon in the example application.
+Also we don't currently host a public API, so you will need to provide your own Base URL for API requests by setting it in project configuration plist (RMAAPIEndpoint)

 ## Installation